-Nestled at a mere 20 feet high, Abrams Falls does anything but fall "short" of amazement.
+Standing at only 20-feet high, Abrams Falls does anything but fall "short" of amazement.
 The water rushes over the rock formations in such depth and with great volume that a massive pool rests at the base of the fall.
-The trail leading to Abrams Falls is 5 miles roundtrip offering moderate difficulty to hikers located in beautiful Cades Cove.
+Located in beautiful Cades Cove, the trail leading to Abrams Falls is 5 miles roundtrip, offering moderate difficulty to hikers.

 Place of a Thousand Drips